LunaY0Yuki/cs124/design.md

 ![Task 4 - Final Design Flow Chart!](/design_files/task4-final.png "Final Design Flow Chart for Task 4")

-To edit the task, the user needs to tap on any text area of an item, which is to the left of the corresponding checkbox.
+To edit the task, the user needs to tap on any text area of an item, which is anywhere to the right of the corresponding checkbox.

 In our example, after the user taps on "Text John" in image 1, the user will be able to see a line shown below the item that the user is editing.
 In addition, despite not being shown in image 2, there will be a cursor blinking at the end of